MichaelCade/90DaysOfDevOps/Days/day04.md

 ## What is the difference between Agile and DevOps

 The difference is mainly the preoccupations.
 Agile and DevOps have different preoccupations but they are helping each other.
 Agile wants short iteration, which is only possible with the automation that DevOps brings.
-Agile wants the customer to try a specific version and quickly give feedback which is only possible if DevOps make the creation of new environment easy.
+Agile wants the customer to try a specific version and quickly give feedback which is only possible if DevOps make the creation of a new environment easily.

 ### Different participants

-Agile focuses on optimising communication between end-users and developers while DevOps targets developers and operation team members.
-We could say that agile is outward-oriented towards customers whereas DevOps is a set of internal practices.
+Agile focuses on optimising communication between end-users and developers while DevOps targets developers and operation, team members.
+We could say that agile is outward-oriented toward customers whereas DevOps is a set of internal practices.

 ### Team